 Step three: Then using a clay knife or regular knife, chop up the pieces into an assortment of sizes.

-Step four: Roll out about 5 inches of your base color clay until it’s at least 1mm think.
+Step four: Roll out about 5 inches of your base color clay until it’s at least 1mm thick.
 It will need to be slightly thicker than what your desired size will be.

 Step five: Sprinkle your chosen clay confetti on to your base color and roll the clay out until the confetti is flattened into the clay.

-Step six: Use the circle drawing template or (cookie cutter) then trace the clay with a knife.
-Once you have your circle shaped clay lay it on top of another piece of and using the knife trace out a duplicate circle.
+Step six: Use the circle drawing template (or cookie cutter) then trace the clay with a knife.
+Once you have your circle-shaped clay, lay it on top of another piece of clay and using the knife, trace out a duplicate circle.
 If you are making a triangle use the ruler to trace straight lines.